Once upon a time, in a kingdom renowned for great works of art,

 Liquid fire oozes out of the deep wound to turn the corpse into grey ash,

 only to be dispersed by a wind that comes out of nowhere in a dash.

-Suddenly the dark Tower crumbles stone by stone and brick by brick,
+Suddenly the earth quakes and the dark Tower crumbles stone by stone,

-to be sucked into a vortex that comes to grind them back into grit.
+to be sucked into a vortex that comes to grind them like a millstone.

-The fiery sky falls away and the sun once again shines its bright light,
+The fiery sky falls away and the sun once again shines its cheerful light,

 and the desert becomes a city whose marble structures glow white.